JEB-UMN/ClinSNP/README.md

 This platform was designed to cross-reference an individual's SNPs with annotated entries in NCBI's ClinVar database, allowing for rapid identification of clinically-relevant alleles for particular phenotypes.

 **Set-up:**
-After moving the ClinSNP folder to your documents, transfer the SNP data you would like to analyze into the ClinSNP folder.
+After downloading the zip file from Github, move the ClinSNP-main folder to your documents, then rename it to ClinSNP.
+Next, transfer the SNP data you would like to analyze into the ClinSNP folder.
 This is typically provided by personal genomics companies as an "xxx.SNPs.vcf" file.
 Open the ClinSNP.py file in a python interpreter, then run it to perform the analysis.
 Database download, along with the creation of output files, are performed automatically by the script.

 **Considerations:**
 -ClinSNP will likely take several minutes to run, although subsequent analyses after generating an "aligned_SNPs.csv" file should not take more than a few seconds.
 It also requires a 200 MB database download, which unzips into a 2 GB txt file, although both of these can be deleted after the aligned_SNPs file has been generated.